Brain injuries can be hard to detect.

 - Limited movement in an area of the body

-If you believe your loved one has suffered a brain or traumatic head injury in an accident, you need a diagnosis from a qualified neurologist and the legal advocacy of a trusted, experienced attorney.
+If you believe your loved one has suffered a brain or traumatic head injury in an accident, you need a diagnosis from a qualified neurologist and the help of a trusted, experienced attorney.

 We work with a network of experts and have extensive experience handling challenging traumatic head and brain injury cases.